anonymmized/PermSnitch/README.md

 ---

 ## ✨ Welcome to PermSnitch!
-Hey there! 👋 I’m [Your Name], a Python enthusiast obsessed with cybersecurity.
+Hey there! 👋 I’m anonymmized
+, a Python enthusiast obsessed with cybersecurity.
 I created **PermSnitch** to help developers and sysadmins detect risky file permissions and protect their systems.
 Whether you're securing a server or auditing a codebase, this tool’s got your back! 🚀

 Check it out in action: